Intend to Work as a Contractor? Get Familiar with IR35!

 In April 2000, the identification of IR35 status was the responsibility of the contractors and the limited companies to assess and be responsible for appropriate tax and insurance.
 If the status assessed by HMRC is proved to be incorrect by any chance, the organization will be liable for it.

-To align public and private sectors, few changes were made in April 2021.
-In which the accountability of identifying the status and ensured payment of tax was given to private sectors.
+To align the public and private sectors, a few changes were made in April 2021.
+In which the accountability of identifying the status and ensuring payment of tax was given to private sectors.
 They will be further liable for incorrect assessments in this regard.

-New rules announced for the client and contractors under IR35 Private sector include the following:
+New rules announced for the clients and contractors under the IR35 Private sector include the following:

 The company is called out to be a small business if you have the following features.